Thesis or not thesis ?

 - Former ESBS student Nathan Dilda currently works at Octopharma as a production support engineer.
-He decided not to do a PhD as he had a bad experience of lab work during his 3rd year internship.
+He decided not to do a PhD.
 He took the opportunity to discover all the aspect of a pharmaceutical company by joining Octopharma’s graduate program.
 This program consist of 2-3 years during which years you’re visiting all the department of the companies at the end of the program you can join the department of your choice.
 According to him, his ESBS background isn’t that useful in his everyday work which requires a general way of thinking and knowledges in science.
 He said that coming from a trinationale school is really a plus when applying for a job.

 - Xavière Lornage just graduated from PhD at IGMC (Institut de Génétique et de Biologie Moléculaire et Cellulaire) and is now pursuing post doc studies.
 She really had a good experience during her PhD and describe it as “exciting”.
 According to her, a PhD allows oneself to learn how to manage a project, to build collaboration and to meet new people through conferences.
 But the main point is that it made her feel useful as she worked on a project having real medical applications.
 A PhD is a personal experience but a demanding one.
 You have to choose the lab carefully and make sure that it had founding.
 You’re going to have a lot of freedom but it also means that you need to be proactive to find answer to your questions.
 A PhD is a full time real job and it require professionalism especially in managing the conflicts in the lab.